dellman000/CISC275/README.md

   2. understanding props, and containers making progress
   3. getting my computer to do a successful push and pull-not and issue
   4. No new issues with the fundamentals
+  5. I am having issues with formating with CSS

 # To DO
 1. Goal is to make a 3D tick tac toe game-50 precent done